ethereumbook/ethereumbook/code/auction_dapp/README.md

 #### 3. Create Auction for NFT

-Creating the auction is a simple process of entering auction details such as name, strarting price, expirty date etc. The important part is to have the reference between the deed and the auction.
+Creating the auction is a simple process of entering auction details such as name, starting price, expiry date etc. The important part is to have the reference between the deed and the auction.

 #### 4. Bid on Auction